 Additionally, if you don’t already do so, consider offering your employees an opportunity to come in late, leave early or take an extended lunch so they can vote.

-Other resources you can use include a PowerPoint template and sample email reminder you can tailor for your organization’s use to help inform employees about voting in Texas and the legislative landscape at the state and federal levels.
+Other resources you can use include a sample email reminder you can tailor for your organization’s use to help inform employees about voting in Texas and what is on the ballot.

 Are you still looking for more information on who and what is on the ballot this November?
 Here are a few other places to get information on those people and issues on the ballot this November.